Last updated: May 3, 2026

 - Who can get it: Only people living in a county and district where the local ordinance created the credit.

 - How it helps: The amount and trigger depend on the local ordinance.
-The DLGF forms page currently lists the county-option circuit-breaker form for Marion and St. Joseph counties only.
+The state forms page currently lists the county-option circuit-breaker form for Marion and St. Joseph counties only.

 - How to apply: Ask the county auditor for the current local rules before filing.
-In St. Joseph County, the auditor’s page says residents can file online and advertises an Over 55+ County Option Circuit Breaker Tax Credit.
+The St. Joseph auditor page advertises an Over 55+ county-option credit with local rules, no income limit, and a three-year limit.

 - What to gather: Local application, proof of occupancy, and any district-specific documents your county requires.